"What's the difference between a Capri ferry and a Capri hydrofoil?"

 As you walk out of the huge building of Naples’s Stazione Marittima cruise terminal, walk past all the taxi drivers that will surround you trying to take you for a whole day tour (they can't take you to Capri as it is an island ;)).

 Walk towards the main street and Castel Nuovo you will see ahead of you.
-At the end of the big parking lot and then turn right towards the flat long building with a Mollo Beverello sign on it.
+At the end of the big parking lot turn left towards the flat long building with a Mollo Beverello sign on it.

 This is where you will get your tickets for the Capri hydrofoil.

-As you are standing in front of the Molo Beverello building, go round its right hand corner, facing the main street, not the sea.
-There, you will see a number of different windows belonging to different companies selling tickets to Capri, Sorrento, Ischia and other destinations.
+In the back of the Mollo Beverello building you will see a number of different windows belonging to different companies selling tickets to Capri, Sorrento, Ischia and other destinations.

-You should not worry about which company you’ll be using, all you need to worry about is the destination and the time of the hydrofoil time you want to use.
-So, if you want to use a 8:10 hydrofoil to Capri, that’s the sight to look for in the window.
+You should not worry about which company you’ll be using, all you need to worry about is the destination and the time of the hydrofoil you want to use.
+So, if you want to use a 8:10 hydrofoil to Capri, that’s the sign to look for in the window.

 |TIP: Be very careful of your belongings when standing in line for the tickets.
 This area is like a magnet for pickpockets.
 Hold your purse under your arm or in front of you, do not have backpacks on your back.